The Home of Daryl & Sharna Balfour

 Lagoon Camp was totally rebuilt at the beginning of 2011.
 (Click on the images below to enlarge and see captions)

-This safari is for four persons only and we can accommodate one couple and two singles.
+This safari is for four persons only and we can accommodate one couple and two singles if necessary.
 Private sole-use vehicles have been reserved at all camps for our Wildphotos Safaris group, while an extra two seats have been booked on all air charters to allow each guest double the normal luggage limit to cater for camera gear.

-The safari will run from April 23 until May 3, 2014, from Maun, Botswana.
-Please contact us if you would like us to make Air Botswana bookings on your behalf for the flights from Johannesburg to Maun and back.
-Enquire now for our 2014 departure if you cannot join us in 2013.
+The safari will run in April-May 2025 from Maun, Botswana.
+Please contact us if you would like us to make Air Botswana or SA Airlink bookings on your behalf for the flights from Johannesburg to Maun and back.

 This safari is likely to be extremely popular and we have space for only four people, including two singles.
 To book your place contact us HERE now.